davi-salomao/davi-salomao/README.md

 - Graduated in Mechatronics Engineering from the [University of Brasília (UnB)](http://www.unb.br).
 - Undergraduate in Computer Engineering at the [University of Brasília (UnB)](http://www.unb.br).
-- Former researcher in autonomous vehicles, focusing on stochastic filtering.
+- Former researcher in autonomous vehicles, with a focus on stochastic filtering.
-- Interested in databases and artificial intelligence, with a focus on computer vision.
+- Interested in artificial intelligence, with a focus on computer vision.

 ## My Skills